SEA COVID-19: Unmask productivity in procurement performance like never before

 Evaluate your procurement ecosystem

 Does your team follow the procedures that get mapped early on?.
-Conducting a SWOT or GAP analysis to asses if your current processes meet your organization’s new goals and needs will help in understanding how they must evolve to keep up with the changing environment.
+Conducting a SWOT or GAP analysis to asses if your current processes meet your organization’s new goals and needs will help in understanding how they must evolve to keep up with the currently changing environment.

 For example, given the current scenario, if your focus has shifted to optimize savings, then ensuring the procurement ecosystem is built up and ready to match your mandates of financial savings is crucial to success.